Resilient-Labs/complex-api2-bootcamp/README.md

-# 📊 Project: Complex API 2
+# Project: Complex API 2 (Rick and Morty)

-### Goal: Use data returned from one api to make a request to another api and display the data returned
+This project features the show Rick and Morty by showing a character's name once the 'Press Here' button is selected, with the character GIF to follow.
+It is made using a Rick and Morty and Giphy API.

+# Details
+Languages used — JavaScript, HTML5, CSS3.

 ![rick-morty](https://user-images.githubusercontent.com/88905557/135734673-d10a6732-4206-4dd3-8adb-0e1cafea4c48.png)